Cotton ceiling: Criticism

 The term gained wider attention in March 2012, when Planned Parenthood Toronto (PPT) hosted a workshop called, "Overcoming the Cotton Ceiling: Breaking Down Sexual Barriers for Queer Trans Women".
 The small group workshop was attended by seven people to discuss body image, shame and trans-exclusionary radical feminists (TERFs).
-It attracted controversy from trans-exclusionary radical feminists, who petitioned to cancel it.
+It attracted controversy from some feminists, who petitioned to cancel it.
 LGB Alliance co-founder Allison Bailey, a barrister, brought a discrimination claim against her barristers' chambers after she was asked to remove a tweet accusing the workshop of "coaching heterosexual men who identify as lesbians on how they can coerce young lesbians into having sex with them...".
 PPT director Sarah Hobbs said that the workshop did not advocate for sexual coercion, and instead explored "the ways in which ideologies of transphobia and transmisogyny impact sexual desire".

 Essayist Rosie Swayne condemns accusations of the cotton ceiling being coercive, writing that the sexuality of trans women is so "policed" that entering into a discussion of the cotton ceiling will inevitably result in accusations "of being 'rapey'".

+Guardian columnist Sonia Sodha criticises the idea of the cotton ceiling as "inherently coercive", and argues that "in the case of lesbians and same-sex attraction, it is vital to re-establish the principle that it is never bigoted for a woman to be clear that she is exclusively attracted to other females."